 - You become excessively involved in the problems of others.

 - You permit behaviors from others that make you uncomfortable.

 How Are Boundaries Established?

 First, let’s define what boundaries are not.
 Boundaries are not revenge or punishment.
 They are not something you “put” on someone.
 Establishing and enforcing boundaries with someone is never motivated by anger or resentment.
 Boundaries are loving limits you set, enforced by your words and actions.
-The individual may not like your boundaries, they may even feel hurt, but boundaries allow both of you to take responsibility for yourselves.
+The individual may not like your boundaries, and they may even feel hurt by them, but boundaries allow both of you to take responsibility for yourselves.